babybuddy/babybuddy/README.md

 ### Schema

-A live version of the API schema in the [OpenAPI format](https://swagger.io/specification/) is available at the `/api/scehma` path of a running instance.
+API schema information in the [OpenAPI format](https://swagger.io/specification/) can be found in the `openapi-schema.yml` file in the project root.
+A live version is also available at the `/api/scehma` path of a running instance.

 ### `GET` Method